 Pre-occupation conditions

 Prior to occupation of any dwellings on the development, a detailed landscape and planting scheme for the site, to include existing vegetation to be retained, details of proposed planting, including species, stock type and numbers of plants, details of soil volumes and design of tree pits, together with protection measures for new planting, shall be submitted to and approved in writing by the Local Planning Authority and implemented in full.
+The scheme is to include details of amenity greenspace, including footpaths/cycleways and a toddlers play area (Local Equipped Area for Play), with the total area available for use not being less than 1.5 hectares.
 All planting shall be carried out no later than the first planting season following the occupation of the building(s) or the completion of the development whichever is the sooner.
 All planted materials shall be maintained for five years and any trees or plants removed, dying, being damaged or becoming diseased within that period shall be replaced in the next planting season with others of similar size and species to those originally required to be planted unless the Local Planning Authority gives written consent to any variation.

 Reason: To provide mitigation for loss of and enhancement of landscape features and planting in the interests of maintaining and enhancing biodiversity and amenity.

-Prior to occupation of any dwellings on the development a Biodiversity Enhancement and Management Plan (BEMP) shall be submitted to and approved in writing by the Local Planning Authority.
-The aim of the BEMP is to provide details for the creation, enhancement and management of habitats and
+Prior to occupation of any dwellings on the development a Landscape and Biodiversity Enhancement and Management Plan (LBEMP) shall be submitted to and approved in writing by the Local Planning Authority.
+The aim of the LBEMP should combine both ecology and landscape disciplines and shall be suitable to provide to the management body responsible for the site, is to provide.
+The LBEMP shall include the following:-

+a) Details for the creation, enhancement and management of habitats and

-species on the site post-development, in accordance with the proposals set out in the submitted Biodiversity Net Gain Assessment, Ecological Appraisal and Biodiversity Metric 4.0 (Tetra Tech August 2023).
-The BEMP shall include the following:-
+species on the site post-development, in accordance with the proposals set out in the submitted Biodiversity Net Gain Assessment, Ecological Appraisal and Biodiversity Metric 4.0 (Tetra Tech August 2023)

-a) Description and location of features to be retained, created, enhanced and managed, as per the approved biodiversity metric or revised as agreed.
+b) Description and location of features to be retained, created, enhanced and managed, as per the approved biodiversity metric or revised as agreed.

-b) Aims and objectives of management, in line with desired habitat conditions detailed in the metric.
+c) Aims and objectives of management, in line with desired habitat conditions detailed in the metric.

-c) Appropriate management methods and practices to achieve aims and objectives.
+d) Appropriate management methods and practices to achieve aims and objectives.

-d) Prescriptions for management actions.
+e) Prescriptions for management actions.

-e) Preparation of a work schedule (including a 30-year work plan capable of being rolled forward in perpetuity).
+f) Preparation of a work schedule (including a 30-year work plan capable of being rolled forward in perpetuity).

-f) Details of the body or organization responsible for implementation of the plan
+g) Details of the body or organization responsible for implementation of the plan

-g) A monitoring schedule to assess the success of the habitat creation and enhancement measures at intervals of 1, 2, 3, 5, 10, 15, 20 and 30 years.
+h) A monitoring schedule to assess the success of the habitat creation and enhancement measures at intervals of 1, 2, 3, 5, 10, 15, 20 and 30 years.

-h) Monitoring reports to be sent to the Local Planning Authority at each of the intervals above.
+i) Monitoring reports to be sent to the Local Planning Authority at each of the intervals above.

-i) A set of remedial measures to be applied if conservation aims and objectives of the plan are not being met.
+j) A set of remedial measures to be applied if conservation aims and objectives of the plan are not being met.

-j) Requirement for a statement of compliance upon completion of planting and
+k) Requirement for a statement of compliance upon completion of planting and

 enhancement works.

-The BEMP shall also include details of the legal and funding mechanism(s) by which the long term implementation of the plan will be secured by the developer with the management body(ies) responsible for its delivery.
+The LBEMP shall also include details of the legal and funding mechanism(s) by which the long term implementation of the plan will be secured by the developer with the management body(ies) responsible for its delivery.
 The approved plan will be implemented in accordance with the approved details.

 Reason: To provide mitigation and enhancement of landscape features and planting in the interests of maintaining and enhancing biodiversity and amenity.